kmoppel/pgweasel/README.md

 All kinds of feedback and help (PR-s, co-maintainer) would be much appreciated - especially as I'm not a developer per se.
 Hopefully pgweasel will grow into a community project with rock solid quality.

-When creating MR, make sure `cargo test` pass.
+When creating MR, make sure `cargo test` and `cargo fmt --all -- --check` pass.

 Have sample log files ?
 I've scraped the Postgres mailing archives for *.log attachements (in testdata folder), but they are not much sadly...so if you have some real-life logs from busy or somehow "troublesome" instances, not containing secrets - please add one one via PR or proide some S3 etc link under issues.
 Thank you!